What is the cost of a Disney cruise? What is really included in the price and what will cost extra?

 Disney has recently started to offer Star Wars at Sea on select sailings.
 This will give you the opportunity to experience Star Wars themed events and to meet some of the characters from the movie.

 Non Alcoholic Beverages

-Most non alcoholic beverages are included in the cost of your Disney cruise.
+Most non-alcoholic beverages are included in the cost of your Disney cruise.
 This is a huge benefit over many other cruise lines where you will pay for soda on board.

 The savings of this can be huge over other cruise lines.
-A rival cruise line which offers an unlimited drinks package would cost $215 for our family of 5.
+A rival cruise line that offers an unlimited soda drinks package would cost $215 for our family of 5.

 Each adult over 21 can bring two bottles of wine or a 6 pack of beer.
 There is a corkage charge of $25 per bottle (or you can drink it in your stateroom without charge).

 Disney Cruise Ship Children’s Programs

 The Disney cruise ship children’s programs are fabulous – the only difficult thing about the will probably be getting your child to leave them!
-These are all free for the programs for 3 years and older.
+These are all free for the programs for children 3 years and older.

-If your child is aged from 12 weeks to 3 years old then the Flounder’s Reef is available at an extra charge.
+If your child is aged from 12 weeks to 3 years old then the Flounder’s Reef Nursery is available at an extra charge.